Take a fresh look at your lifestyle.

 (Kardmeshwar Mahadev, source: Amar Ujala)

-As names go the shiv linga here was installed by the sage Kardam, who was the son of Prajapati, one of the progenitors of life and believed to be the son of Brahma.
+As names go the Shiv linga here was installed by the sage Kardam, who was the son of Prajapati, one of the progenitors of life and believed to be the son of Brahma.

 Adjacent to this magnificent temple a pond is there, named “ Kardam Kunda / Tirtha believed to be formed by the teardrops of sage Kardam while doing Tapasya.
 Historically this massive rectangular pond was constructed in the mid-18th century by Queen Rani Bhavani of Nator Estate ( Bengal).